-Note 1: Alternate pin function selected with the APFCON (Register 11-1) register.
+2: Alternate location for peripheral pin function selected by the APFCON register.

 2.0 ENHANCED MID-RANGE CPU

 This family of devices contain an enhanced mid-range 8-bit CPU core.
 The CPU has 49 instructions.
 Interrupt capability includes automatic context saving.
 The hardware stack is 16 levels deep and has Overflow and Underflow Reset capability.
 Direct, Indirect, and Relative addressing modes are available.
 Two File Select Registers (FSRs) provide the ability to read program and data memory.